W1ldPo1nter/django-queryable-properties/docs/basics.rst

 Decorator-based approach
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The decorator-based approach uses the class ``queryable_property`` and its methods as decorators:
+The decorator-based approach uses the class :class:`queryable_properties.properties.queryable_property` and its methods as decorators:

 .. code-block:: python